-Cash \$ 225,458
+Cash paid at closing \$ 225,458

-Common stock issued 420,774
+Common stock issued at closing 420,774

 Contingent consideration (1) 89,400

 Total purchase price \$ 735,632

-(1) To be paid in the form of common stock issued upon achievement of certain performance targets at the end of each of the two earnout periods, ending June 30, 2022, and June 30, 2023.
+(1) To be paid in the form of common stock issued upon achievement of certain performance targets following the end of each of two earnout periods, one ended June 30, 2022, and one ending June 30, 2023.

-The Company recorded its preliminary purchase price allocation during the fourth quarter of 2021, and it was updated in the first quarter of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
-As a result, the Company recorded \$801,036 of intangible assets, including \$245,636 of goodwill recorded in the Domestic segment, as of the acquisition date.
+The Company recorded its preliminary purchase price allocation during the fourth quarter of 2021, which was updated in the first and second quarters of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
+As a result, the Company recorded \$798,746 of intangible assets, including \$243,346 of goodwill recorded in the Domestic segment, as of the acquisition date.
 A portion of the goodwill ascribed to this acquisition is deductible for tax purposes.
-The accompanying condensed consolidated financial statements include the results of ecobee from the date of acquisition through March 31, 2022.
+The accompanying condensed consolidated financial statements include the results of ecobee from the date of acquisition through June 30, 2022.